-Most scholarships go to students on the basis of ability and need.
-An average student who does not show financial need will have difficulty in getting scholarship aid, unless he fits some special category.
+Most scholarships are awarded to students based on ability and need.
+An average student who does not show financial need will have difficulty in getting scholarship aid unless he fits some special category.
 Good athletes are such exceptions.
 High school coaches can help in obtaining athletic scholarships.
 THE STORY THAT THOUSANDS OF SCHOLARSHIPS GO UNCLAIMED IS A FAIRY TALE.
 There are a few unclaimed special scholarships available, based on factors including location such as Eastern Pennsylvania on ethnic background such as Welsh, or a talent such as an oboe player.
 Many are for \$200 to \$500.
 We have information on scholarships at the guidance office.
 We distribute a listing of local scholarships to all seniors in the spring of their senior year.
-A list of local scholarships available to the class of 2024 will be made available to DVHS seniors next Spring.
+A list of local scholarships available to the class of 2025 will be made available to DVHS seniors next Spring.

-Special groups offer scholarships -a few examples include: veteran's organizations, fraternal lodges, unions, church denominations, employing companies, and state senators.
-Parents can check their own groups and organizations.
+Special groups offer scholarships -a few examples include veteran's organizations, fraternal lodges, unions, church denominations, employing companies, and state senators.
+Parents can check their own groups and organizations as well as employers.